How Silent Contracts Will Destroy Your Relationships

 No one wants favours, help, or opportunities that come at a cost that they have no way of consenting to or expecting.

-But, it can also be easy to fall into patterns of not speaking our truth when we don’t want to seem ungrateful.
-We can feel guilted into a behaviour.
+But it is easy to not speak up for ourselves, when we don’t want to seem ungrateful.
+We can feel guilted into accepting the help or favour.

-Maybe we trust and love this person, and we don’t want to disappoint them or discourage them from helping us out in the long term.
+Maybe we trust and love this person, and we don’t want to disappoint them or discourage them from helping us again (on our terms).

 We all, givers and receivers, have a responsibility to respect each others’ agency and ability to create our own life.
 Even more so perhaps, we have a responsibility to communicate constantly, about what we need, want, feel, and when necessary, get it in writing.